 Support of Canadians: Organizations must demonstrate support of Canadians, expressed and reflected by the proportion of the organization's resources from non-governmental revenue, number of volunteers and members.
 Canadian institutions such as universities, colleges, and medical institutions that have the expertise and ability to enhance development work using Canadian value-added attributes can contribute to Canada's development efforts.

-Relevance to CIDA's mandate and coherence with Canadian government policy: Proposals for funding support must contribute to CIDA's mandate of poverty reduction.
+Relevance to mandate and coherence with Canadian government policy: Proposals for funding support must contribute to Canada's international development mandate of poverty reduction.
 In addition, they must be consistent with Canadian government policy.

 Results: Organizations should have a track record of achieving sustainable results effectively and efficiently.
 They must also have relevant geographic and thematic expertise.
 Proposed initiatives must identify relevant and sustainable development results and outcomes, be technically sound, and have appropriate performance measurement and risk management frameworks.
 The proposal must indicate how it will appropriately integrate equality between women and men, environmental sustainability, and governance considerations and outcomes.